What is Hepatitis C?

 How is it treated?

 The virus can be treated with a combined treatment.
-The drugs offer the best chance to clear the virus from the body, and are effective in 50-85% of cases as some strains or genotypes of the HCV are more likely to respond than others.
+The medication offers the best chance to clear the virus from the body, and is now effective in up to 95% of cases.
+Some strains or genotypes of the HCV are more likely to respond than others.
 Even if the virus is not completely cleared, the treatments can reduce inflammation and scarring of the liver.
-However, there are new drugs now available that are taken alongside these, and even newer ones on the near horizon that offer increased chances of success.

 If left undetected and untreated, you may be at higher risk of contracting HIV and other STDs through unprotected intercourse.
 It can also cause chronic inflammation of the liver (fibrosis), cirrhosis, and may lead to liver cancer.
 If you are pregnant, the risk of transmission to your baby can be minimised by your midwife who will be able to advise you.